Govindest/Canvas-Multi-Upload/README.md

 This allows you to automate the creating of assignments

 To edit, download the code, and now play around with!

-Prequisites are down below
+All of the user's needs are taken care of, but some things I would like to add are; changed time, more orderly descriptions

 One more thing, I have made it very easy to implement changes through the HTML, PLEASE USE IT :)